 songs that reflect faith, hope, and love in an authentic way.

 "If we were to sum up our our career as a band, I think you could sum it up with the phrase, love alone is worth the fight,” shares lead singer Jon Foreman.
 “There is no amount of money that’s worth the struggle.
 There’s no amount of fame.
 There is no amount of any of the other things on the table that are worth it.
 The things that are worth it are the people.
 To be a lover you have to be a fighter.”

-Thanks to the universal popularity of “Meant to Live” and “Dare You to Move,” Switchfoot has become a mainstream favorite while continuing to talk openly about its faith.
-The band's most recent album Vice Verses (September 2011) features their latest single "Afterlife" as well as the song "Restless," which was inspired during a rainstorm while touring through the United Kingdom.
-"The individual drops of water were relentless in their pursuit for the ocean," describes lead singer Jon Foreman with Scott and Kelli."I began to think of my own life, and wow, do I have that type of tenacity, that type of yearning inside of me?"
+Fading West follows album Vice Verses (September 2011) which features their single "Afterlife" as well as the song "Restless," which was inspired during a rainstorm while touring through the United Kingdom.
+"The individual drops of water were relentless in their pursuit for the ocean," describes Jon."I began to think of my own life, and wow, do I have that type of tenacity, that type of yearning inside of me?"

 Prior to Vice Verses, Switchfoot released their album Hello Hurricane featuring their powerful single, "Your Love is a Song."
 "We’re all a part of the symphony that God’s still writing in all of us,” Jon stated in an interview with K-LOVE.